globalsign/hvclient/README.md

 1. Create a `Client` object

-2. Use it to make ATLAS API calls.
+2. Use it to make GlobalSign Atlas Certificate Management API calls.

 Creating a `Client` object requires:

 1. An API key and API secret provided by GlobalSign during account set-up; and

-2. A private key and a certificate to use for mutual TLS authentication with the ATLAS server.
+2. A private key and a certificate to use for mutual TLS authentication with the GlobalSign Atlas platform.
 The private key should be the one associated with the public key that was provided to GlobalSign during account set-up, and the certificate should be the one provided by GlobalSign along with the API key and API secret.